UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 This method allows you to get the current NFT **owner**.

-The initial owner of the token are set to the address that signed the token creation extrinsic.
+The initial owner of the token is set to the address that signed the token creation extrinsic.

-You can change the owner of the token using [transfer token](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/transfer) method.
+You can change the owner of the token using the [transfer token](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/transfer) method.

 #### Brief example